alphagov-mirror/re-team-manual/source/documentation/automate-on-call-interruptible.md

 Other "misc" infrastructure for Verify is supported in-hours:

-* tools environment which includes concourse, motomo, dash etc.
+* AWS tools environment which includes concourse, motomo, dash etc.
 * UKClound components such as artifactory and jenkins

 Relevant gds-cli aws account names: